coding-chefs/puppeteer_screenshot/README.md

-# puppeteer_screenshot
+# Puppeteer Screenshot
-Screenshot your desired website as pdf and send file by AWS SES.
+This simple application takes a screenshot of your desired website or web application and sends the pdf by AWS SES(optional).